eric-brechemier/masteringid-horizon/300-AUDIENCE-ANALYSIS.md

 *Field employees have little time to spare for technical audits.
 But they have shown a readiness to give some thought to the consequences of unwittingly lending a helping hand to a remote attacker.
-They have shown motived to fend off attempts to take advantage of the people who trust the Horizon Foundation.*
+Their motivation is to fend off any attempts to take advantage of the people who trust the Horizon Foundation.*